smirarab/sepp/README.TIPP.md

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
 SEPP is under active research development at UTCS by the Warnow Lab (and especially with her PhD students Siavash Mirarab and Nam Nguyen).
-Please report any errors to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (namphuon@cs.utexas.edu).
+Please report any errors to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (namphuon@illinois.edu).